yunapapaa/PytorchTutorial/requirement.md

 ** Note **

-After install, check GPU is available with pytorch.
+After installing, check whther GPU is available with pytorch.

 When you run `src/main.py`,
 `CUDA is available: True` will be outputted.

-If True, you use GPU without any problem and the installation was successful !
+If True, you can use GPU without any problem and the installation was successful !